OpenVidu/openvidu.io-docs/docs/demos/openvidu-call.md

 <div class="row no-margin row-gallery">
 	<div class="col-md-6">
 		<p align="center"><strong>Stream Component</strong></p>
-		<p> With OpenVidu Layout, this component is the responsible of display the video stream of each user on the nice way.
-On the right, we can see four streams displayed in a same videoconference.</p>
+		<p> With OpenVidu Layout, this component is the responsible of displaying the video stream of each user in a nice way.
+On the right, we can see four streams displayed in the same videoconference.</p>
 	</div>
 	<div class="col-md-6">
 		<a data-fancybox="gallery" href="/img/demos/openvidu_call5.png">